chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 REPO_URL="cgr.dev/chainguard/nginx"
 ```

-Note: if you are using a private registry, replace `cgr.dev/chainguard/nginx` with your relevant private Chainguard Registry and repository name as required.
+If you are using a private registry, be sure to replace `cgr.dev/chainguard/nginx` with your relevant private Chainguard Registry and repository name as required.

 Now run the following `crane` command to get a list of tags contained in the public `cgr.dev/chainguard/nginx` repository: